Comparing Directory Structure Patterns for Snowflake × Terraform

 │ ├── :

-While Hashicorp and Google Cloud best practices recommend environment-specific directory structures, it's important to choose the appropriate structure based on your project's situation.
-Particularly, environment-specific directory structures are effective when environment differences are significant or when simplicity of operation is prioritized.
-For Snowflake, you might have different warehouse sizes for dev/prd or different Network policy settings, so the environment-specific configuration seems good for simplicity.
-As you continue operations, you can consider a variable separation structure if environment differences become smaller and the disadvantages of implementation duplication become significant.
+While Hashicorp and Google Cloud best practices recommend environment-specific directory structures, it's important to select an appropriate structure based on your project's situation.
+Environment-specific directory structure is particularly effective when environment differences are significant or when operational simplicity is a priority.
+For Snowflake, where you might have different warehouse sizes or network policies between dev/prd environments, the environment-specific configuration is simpler.
+If you find minimal environment differences and significant drawbacks from implementation duplication during operation, you could consider switching to variable separation structure.

-The current structure separates modules by resource type (database, file_format, schema, etc.), but alternatively we could organize resources by user type as shown below:
+While the current structure divides modules by resource type (database, file_format, schema, etc.), another option would be to group resources by user type:

 snowflake-terraform/